honeycombio/helm-charts/charts/honeycomb/README.md

 The [values.yaml](./values.yaml) file contains information about all configuration options for this chart.

 The only requirement is a Honeycomb API Key.
-This can be provided either by setting `honeycomb.apiKey` or by setting `honeycomb.existingSecret` to the name of an existing opaque secret resource with your API Key specified in the `api-key` field.
+This can be provided either by setting `honeycomb.apiKey` or by setting `honeycomb.existingSecret` to the name of an existing opaque secret resource with your API Key specified in the `honeycomb.existingSecretKey` value.

 You can obtain your API Key by going to your Account profile page inside of your Honeycomb instance.